October 3, 2019

 People Who Care v.
 Rockford Board of Education.
 Trial and liability determination of a class action school desegregation case.
 The court’s ruling included the most detailed findings in the history of school desegregation litigation.
 The remedial order entered following the determination of liability provided for the effective integration of African American and Latino students in the second largest public school district in Illinois, as well as tens of millions of dollars of new school construction in minority neighborhoods.

 del Valle v.
 Illinois Legislative Redistricting Commission.
-Represented Latino elected officials and community leaders in a case in which HSPRD challenged the gerrymandered boundaries of legislative districts as violations of the Voting Rights Act and the First Amendment to the United States Constitution.
+Represented Latino elected officials and community leaders in a case challenging the gerrymandered boundaries of legislative districts as violations of the Voting Rights Act and the First Amendment to the United States Constitution.
 The resulting settlement provided for district boundaries which maximized the electoral power of Illinois’ Latino communities and facilitated the rapidly growing Latino political power in Illinois.

 Emerald Casino Litigation.
-In a lawsuit claiming damages for the loss of a license to operate what was projected to be the most profitable casino in the country, HSPRD won a ruling at trial awarding $272 million in losses, representing first the minority and women shareholders and then a trustee in bankruptcy against the corporation’s former officers and directors for breach of fiduciary duties and the terms of a shareholder agreement.
+A lawsuit claiming damages for the loss of a license to operate what was projected to be the most profitable casino in the country, resulting in a verdict awarding $272 million.

 In re Federal Bank and Trust Company.
 A class action challenge to international securities fraud perpetrated by organized crime entities in Canada, the United States and the Bahamas.
 The lawsuit resulted in a record RICO recovery.